-I was born in Israel in 1979; I live in Ramat Gan (a walking distance from Tel Aviv), my native language is Hebrew, and I'm glad to share the story of my spiritual journey.
+I was born in Israel in 1979; I live with my wife in Ramat Gan (a walking distance from Tel Aviv), my native language is Hebrew, and I'm glad to share the story of my spiritual journey.

 Success, Suffering, and the Search for Answers

 When I was 24, I was first exposed to "Personal Development" in its western form, closely related to the American "Coaching Culture."
 I was completely captivated by its ideas: "Be an achiever!
 Get out of your comfort zone!
 Follow your dreams!
 Set goals!
 Do more!
 Get more!
 Be more!".

 Inspired by this attitude, I left my day job and started my own business, doing what I loved most back then - teaching how to produce electronic music, a passion I carried since my early teenage years.
 I built my dream studio, met talented musicians, built myself a reputation, made lots of money, had the best toys, and even got the six-pack I always wanted.
 By western standards, I managed to check all the boxes necessary to be considered "a true success story."

 After about ten years of ever pushing onwards to get bigger and better in every possible way, some cracks began to appear in that paradigm: in 2007, I lost my father to cancer, later caught a nasty virus that impaired my vision and life's fragility became even more evident when three of my students passed away, some of them as young as 18.
 One had died of terminal illness, another was killed in a car accident (which may have been a successful suicide attempt), and one was brutally murdered in a terrorist attack.